webix-hub/docs/data/desktop/scatter_chart.md

 See the common rules of **series definition** [here](desktop/chart_series.md).

 With chart series, [legend](desktop/chart_legend.md) should be used to distinguish between graph values.
 At the same time, legend markers become clickable and allow to show and hide dedicated graphs.

+@seodescr:

+- See more information about Webix [javascript component library](https://webix.com) and [js chart](https://webix.com/widget/charts/) widget there.

+@metadescr: Learn about different types of Webix charts.
+This page describes features of the Scatter chart, such as style presets and the possibility to use series of charts.
+@doctitle: The Scatter chart documentation page: style presets, chart series.